Career

 Companies to look at:

-According to the Ministry of Manpower’s (MOM) employment practices, you can start working from as young as 13 years old, but only if it’s in light non-industrial settings, like F&B restaurants.
+According to the Ministry of Manpower’s (MOM) employment practices, you can start working from as young as 13 years old, but only if it’s in non-industrial settings, like F&B restaurants.
 So any kind of warehouse packing job is out of the question.
 Once you hit 16, you can engage in more physically demanding work.

 What are my rights in a part-time job?

-You can find all the laws and regulations on MOM’s website but here’s a summary: you won’t have to work longer than 6 straight hours without any form of a break, unless the nature of the job demands it, like warehouse packing during peak periods.
+You can find all the laws and regulations on MOM’s website, but here’s a summary: you won’t have to work longer than 6 straight hours without any form of a break, unless the nature of the job demands it, like warehouse packing during peak periods.
 But if it goes up to 8 hours, the company must give you a break for at least 45 minutes for you to makan and take some rest.

 You also shouldn’t be subjected to more than 12 hours of work a day unless urgently required.